 Signature and Telephone Number.
 Sign your name in the signature space.
 Enter your daytime telephone number, including area code.
-Enter the date.
+Enter the date and email address if available.
 Be sure to check one of the boxes above the signature line that best describes your forestland ownership.